NIAD Art Center

-NIAD Art Center (Nurturing Independence through Artistic Development), is a 501(c)(3) organization for artists with developmental and physical disabilities, founded in 1982 and based in Richmond, Contra Costa County, California.
+NIAD Art Center (Nurturing Independence through Artistic Development) is a nonprofit 501(c)(3) organization for artists with developmental and physical disabilities, founded in 1982 and based in Richmond, Contra Costa County, California.
 The organization provides studios, supplies, and gallery space.

 Organization

 NIAD stands for Nurturing Independence Through Artistic Development.
 NIAD Art Center has a 4,000 sq. ft. art studio in Richmond, California.
-The organization works with 70 artists every week; COVID protocols limit the number of artists working on-site to 20, but there is no capacity limit to the number of artists served in NIAD's Virtual Studios.
-Both studios are open five days per week.
-Some of the artists have physical disabilities; while others have developmental disabilities, and others have both.
-The artists enrolled at NIAD work with facilitators, who instruct them in multiple mediums: painting, fiber, ceramics, drawing, sculpture, printmaking, performance, sound recording, and digital media.
+The organization works with 75 artists every week; COVID protocols limit the number of artists working on-site to 20, but there is no capacity limit to the number of artists served in NIAD's Virtual Studios.
+NIAD's Virtual Studio is open four days per week.
+NIAD's in-person studio is open five days per week.
+All enrolled artists have intellectual/developmental disabilities.
+Some of the artists have physical disabilities as well.
+The artists enrolled at NIAD work with facilitators, who support them in multiple mediums: painting, fiber, ceramics, drawing, sculpture, printmaking, mixed media, performance, sound recording, and digital media.

-In addition to the studio space for artists, NIAD Art Center has an exhibition space where they present programming featuring the artists attending the center.
+In addition to the studio space for artists, NIAD Art Center has an exhibition space where they present programming featuring the artists attending the center and non-NIAD artists.

 NIAD Art Center has a budget of around $600,000, as of 2012, a third of which is raised through donations and sales.